tugkan/gutenberg-scraper/README.md

 # Actor - Gutenberg.org Scraper

 Gutenberg.org Scraper is an [Apify actor](https://apify.com/actors) for extracting data of ebooks from [Gutenberg.org](https://gutenberg.org).
-It allows you to search for keywords and fetch pick a language.
+It allows you to search for keywords and pick a language.
 It is build on top of [Apify SDK](https://sdk.apify.com/) and you can run it both on [Apify platform](https://my.apify.com) and locally.

 - [Gutenberg.org Scraper Input Parameters](#input-parameters)
 - [Gutenberg.org Scraper Input Example](#input-example)